beaver-lodge/beaver/apps/kinda/README.md

   ```

 - It reuses code in [rustler_precompiled](https://github.com/philss/rustler_precompiled.git) to follow the same convention of checksum checks and OTP compatibility rules.
-- In Kinda, besides the main NIF library, there might be `header-*.exs.` for functions signatures and multiple shared libraries the main NIF library depends on.
+- In Kinda, besides the main NIF library, there might be `kinda-meta-*.ex` for functions signatures and multiple shared libraries the main NIF library depends on.
 (Zig doesn't support static linking yet.
 [Related issue](https://github.com/ziglang/zig/issues/9053))

 ## Usage